The REAL Costa Rica

 Overview of Internet Services Costa Rica

 If you are moving to or visiting Costa Rica, you will certainly want to connect to the Internet.
-As with all communications, the Internet falls under control of the Instituto Costarricense de Electricidad (ICE), the state monopoly.
-As with most monopolies, you can expect overall higher prices and poor customer service.

 One of the most often asked questions goes something like this: "I am moving to Costa Rica and I am going to live in XXXXXX.
 Can I get absolutely reliable high speed Internet there?".